cyrilbois/developer-playbook/devsecops.md

 Create a AWS Account and a IAM role and user that can deploy \(look at [IAM section](/identityaas-cognito.md)\) look to[ Frontend section](/frontend-react.md) how to build and deploy.

+1. Create and configure s3 bucket to host appliction
+2. Create role to access it.

 ### Setup Pipeline

 Add a \`.travis.yml'